But when it comes to public speaking, variety can be your enemy.

 But if I’m listening to you, and I don’t follow or grasp something that you say, I’ve lost my one and only chance to understand you — unless you repeat yourself.

-So remember: Speaking is not like writing.
+Speaking is not like writing.
 Hearing is not like reading.

 And for public speaking, an important way to insure that your message gets heard is to repeat, repeat, repeat yourself!